 So you lived there for how long?

-Yeah so.
-I remember that part of it anyway.
-And at that camp there weren’t too many young people, my age.
+DS: Yeah so, I remember that part of it anyway.
+And at that camp there weren’t too many young people my age.
 Maybe there were two others, about my age.
-Then once I turned seven, we moved to Auburn, Washington.
+Then once I turned seven we moved to Auburn, Washington.

 And was it because of jobs changing?